betfun/demos_launcher/README.md

 One of the question I often asked myself was about finding the best wasy to organise my work and I finally came out with this project.

-For more information please check:

-This project is based on the awesome work done in [angular-electron](https://github.com/maximegris/angular-electron)
+You can *download* the lastest version [here](https://github.com/davideappiano/demos_launcher/releases)

 ## Contribute

 Plase feel free to contribute with a pull request or by raising any issue you may find.

+This project is based on the awesome work done in [angular-electron](https://github.com/maximegris/angular-electron)

 ## To build for development